temporalio/documentation/README.md

 ### `/docs` generated files for Docusaurus

 This directory contains the Markdown files that map directly to what you see in the documentation site.
-For example, `/docs/concepts/workflows` maps to `[docs.temporal.io/workflows](http://docs.temporal.io/workflows)` .
+For example, `/docs/concepts/workflows` maps to [docs.temporal.io/workflows](http://docs.temporal.io/workflows) .

-However, most of these files are generated from `docs-src` Information Nodes based on the guide configurations in `assembly/guide-configs` .
+However, most of these files are generated from `docs-src` information nodes based on the guide configurations in `assembly/guide-configs` .

 Generated content has the following note below the metadata: